Can images help recognize entities? A study of the role of images for Multimodal NER: Methodology

 \subsection{Base Models}

 \paragraph{BERT} BERT is a transformer-based model.
-It is pre-trained using masked language modeling objectives on the texts from general domain.
+It is pre-trained using masked language modeling objectives on the text from the general domain.
 To incorporate images, we study two different ways: global image features and image captions.
-For global image features, we use BERT to generate textual representation and leverage multimodal fusion modules \citep{zhang2018adaptive, lu2018visual} to fuse texts and images.
-For image captions, we feed both texts and captions into BERT to enrich the semantic information of the model.
-We put a CRF layer on the top of BERT as an inference layer to make predictions.
-During training, we do task-specific pre-training \footnote{adapt models to a specific domain by pre-training on domain-specific data} and fine-tuning to improve the performance.
+For global image features, we use BERT to generate textual representation and leverage a multimodal fusion module to fuse text and images.
+For image captions, we feed both text and captions into BERT to enrich the model's semantic information.
+We put a CRF layer on the top of BERT to classify entities.

-\paragraph{VisualBERT} Following \citet{li2019visualbert}, we utilize VisualBERT to generate a joint representation for both texts and images.
-VisualBERT takes a sentence and RoI features as input.
+\paragraph{VisualBERT} Following \citet{li2019visualbert}, we utilize VisualBERT to generate a joint representation for both text and images.
+VisualBERT takes a sentence and a set of RoI features as input.
 It is pre-trained using two objectives: i) masked language modeling with the image, and ii) sentence-image prediction.
-In objective i), some textual elements are masked and will be predicted according to unmasked textual elements and visual elements.
+In objective i), some textual elements are masked and predicted according to unmasked textual elements and visual elements.
 In objective ii), two captions are provided and the model is pre-trained to distinguish whether the captions are describing the image or not.
 These two objectives make VisualBERT a strong encoder for language and vision tasks.
-Given a pair of sentence and image, we first extract feature vectors of RoIs and feed them with sentences into VisualBERT in a single-stream way.
-In this way, the model can align textual elements and visual elements based on transformer attention.
-We apply a CRF to predict labels for each sentence at inference time.
-During training, we also do task-specific pre-training to adapt VisualBERT into the MNER domain and fine-tuning to improve the performance.
+Given a sentence and image pair, we first extract feature vectors of RoIs from object detection and feed them along with sentences into VisualBERT in a single-stream way.
+The model thus can align textual elements and visual elements based on transformer attention.
+We apply a CRF as the classifier to predict labels for each sentence.